romanbican/roles/README.md

 @endrole
 ```

+## Config File

+You can change connection for models, slug separator, models path and there is also a handy pretend feature.
+Have a look at config file for more information.

+## More Information

-For more information, please have a look at contract [HasRoleAndPermission](https://github.com/romanbican/roles/blob/master/src/Bican/Roles/Contracts/HasRoleAndPermission.php).
+For more information, please have a look at [HasRoleAndPermission](https://github.com/romanbican/roles/blob/master/src/Bican/Roles/Contracts/HasRoleAndPermission.php) contact.

+## Licence

+This package is free software distributed under the terms of the MIT license.